syedsamiullah45/GenesisSim/README.md

 - Procedural belief systems generated using symbolic glyphs
 - Tribe formation based on memory, proximity, and belief
 - Disease, energy decay, reproduction, and natural death
-- Click to inspect any organism's stats, beliefs, tribe, memory, and dream state
+- Click to inspect any organism's stats, beliefs, tribe, memory
 - Toggleable overlays for HUD, dreams, and tribes
 - Procedural biome variation and symbolic drift using Perlin noise